NeWaffless/NeWaffless/README.md

 - [Acorn Game](https://github.com/NeWaffless/Acorn-Game)

 ## What am I working on?
-I currently freelance on number of projects in the Augmented and Virtual reality space.
-These are for independant companies or research projects with the University of Sydney.
+I am currently freelancing on a number of projects in the Augmented and Virtual reality space.
+These are for independant companies, as well as research projects with the University of Sydney.

 ## Contact
-Please feel free to contact me if you want to chat.
+Please feel free to contact me anytime if you want to chat.
 My details can be found [here](https://newaffless.github.io/pages/contact.html).
-I usually respond within 24 hours.
+I should reply within 24-48 hours.